-- The application for admission, to be completed online.
-Create an account and choose "2021 Sciences Po Direct" from the menu.
+- Online application for admission: To begin your application, create an account and choose "2023 Sciences Po 3A Entry" from the menu.
 The $80 application fee will be waived for applicants to this program.

-- Official baccalauréat results (or equivalent) that have been verified as official by Sciences Po and sent electronically from Sciences Po to Columbia.
-Documents should be accompanied by an English translation.
+- Official baccalauréat results (or equivalent)*: these documents must be verified as official by Sciences Po, sent electronically directly from Sciences Po to Columbia, and be accompanied by an English translation.

-- Photocopy of TOEFL IBT results (minimum score of 100), IELTS results (minimum overall score of 7; subscores are not important) or Duolingo (minimum score of 120), or CAE C1 Advanced or C2 Proficiency exam (grade of B or higher) for non-Anglophone students, if applicable.
+- English Proficiency Test Scores: Photocopy of TOEFL IBT results (minimum score of 100), or IELTS results (minimum overall score of 7; subscores are not important), Duolingo (minimum score of 120), or CAE C1 Advanced or C2 Proficiency exam (grade of B or higher) for non-Anglophone students, if applicable.
 If admitted, students must send official TOEFL/IELTS/Duolingo/CAE results to the Columbia University School of General Studies.

-- Photocopy of SAT or ACT scores, if applicable.
+- Standardized Testing Scores: Photocopy of SAT or ACT scores, if applicable.

-- Two Letters of Recommendation: At least one letter of recommendation from a Sciences Po professor, but letters of recommendation may not come from a language instructor).
-The letter will be uploaded directly to the online application system by the professor.
+- Two Letters of Recommendation: At least one letter of recommendation must come from a Sciences Po professor, but letters of recommendation may not come from a language instructor.
+The letters should be uploaded directly to the online application system by the professors.
 Letters written in French should be accompanied by an English translation.

 - The Columbia University FAFSA code is 002707.